cilium/cilium/Documentation/helm-values.rst

      - If using IAM role for Service Accounts will not try to inject identity values from cilium-aws kubernetes secret.
 Adds annotation to service account if managed by Helm.
 See https://github.com/aws/amazon-eks-pod-identity-webhook
      - string
      - ``""``
+   * - eni.instanceTagsFilter
+     - Filter via AWS EC2 Instance tags (k=v) which will dictate which AWS EC2 Instances are going to be used to create new ENIs
+     - string
+     - ``""``
    * - eni.subnetIDsFilter
      - Filter via subnet IDs which will dictate which subnets are going to be used to create new ENIs Important note: This requires that each instance has an ENI with a matching subnet attached when Cilium is deployed.
 If you only want to control subnets for ENIs attached by Cilium, use the CNI configuration file settings (cni.customConf) instead.
      - string